Dwight Howard opens up about Kobe Bryant calling him 'soft': 'I hated him for that moment'

 Dwight Howard on Wednesday opened up about an incident with former Los Angeles Lakers teammate Kobe Bryant in an interview on FOX Sports 1.

-Howard recalled an incident he had with Bryant after he had signed with the Houston Rockets.
+Howard recalled an exchange he had with Bryant after he had signed with the Houston Rockets.
 During a game between the two teams, Howard grabbed a rebound and fouled Bryant by swinging his arms.
 Bryant famously called Howard “soft” during the heat of the moment.

 DWIGHT HOWARD OPENS UP ABOUT SEXUALITY, DRAMA SURROUNDING MAN'S LAWSUIT AGAINST HIM